 any counter-evidence against him.
 The board has been derelict in its duty to supervise him, hold

-2. Abuse and retaliation – This whole case reduces to retaliation for my standing my ground when our
+him accountable, learn the truth, and act accordingly. - Abuse and retaliation – This whole case reduces to retaliation for my standing my ground when our

 superintendent exceeded his authority.
 I have already made that case to the school board directly